Signs and symptoms: Positive and negative

+Dynamic and static

+Dynamic symptoms are capable of change depending on circumstance, whereas static symptoms are fixed or unchanging regardless of circumstance.
+For example, the symptoms of exercise intolerance are dynamic as they are brought on by exercise, but are alleviated during rest.
+Fixed muscle weakness is a static symptom as the muscle will be weak regardless of exercise or rest.

+A majority of patients with metabolic myopathies have dynamic rather than static findings, typically experiencing exercise intolerance, muscle pain, and cramps with exercise rather than fixed weakness.
+Those with the metabolic myopathy of McArdle's disease (GSD-V) and some individuals with phosphoglucomutase deficiency (CDG1T/GSD-XIV), initially experience exercise intolerance during mild to moderate aerobic exercise, but the symptoms alleviate after 6–10 minutes in what is known as "second wind".

 Neuropsychiatric

 Neuropsychiatric symptoms are present in many degenerative disorders including dementia, and Parkinson's disease.
 Symptoms commonly include apathy, anxiety, and depression.
 Neurological and psychiatric symptoms are also present in some genetic disorders such as Wilson's disease.
-Executive dysfunction is an often found symptom in many disorders including schizophrenia, and ADHD.
+Symptoms of executive dysfunction are often found in many disorders including schizophrenia and ADHD.

 Radiologic

 Radiologic signs are abnormal medical findings on imaging scanning.
 These include the Mickey Mouse sign and the Golden S sign.
 When using imaging to find the cause of a complaint, another unrelated finding may be found known as an incidental finding.

 Cardinal

 Cardinal signs and symptoms are those that may be diagnostic, and pathognomonic – of a certainty of diagnosis.
 Inflammation for example has a recognised group of cardinal signs and symptoms, as does exacerbations of chronic bronchitis, and Parkinson's disease.

 In contrast to a pathognomonic cardinal sign, the absence of a sign or symptom can often rule out a condition.
 This is known by the Latin term sine qua non.
 For example, the absence of known genetic mutations specific for a hereditary disease would rule out that disease.
 Another example is where the vaginal pH is less than 4.5, a diagnosis of bacterial vaginosis would be excluded.